yaahc/rustconf/rust-for-non-systems-programmers.md

 and sections under "Why Rust?" emphasize performance, reliability, and productivity.](img/rust-2020-07-19.png)

 Notes: And here's the same website today in mid-2020.
-Now we're "empowering everyone" to and focusing on reliability and productivity.
+Now Rust is about "empowering everyone" to and focusing on reliability and productivity.
 But a lot of the documentation has lagged behind and still assumes that new Rust programmers already know C++ or something similar.